How to Transfer Property Ownership in Pakistan? Here’s what You Need to Know

 • NEC (Non-encumbrance Certificate)

-Note: A non-encumbrance certificate (NEC) is a document which shows that the property is free from any encumbrances or liabilities.
+Note: A non-encumbrance certificate (NEC) is a document that shows the property has no debts or claims against it.

 How much does a transfer cost you?